 Please refrain from bringing your children to work with you.
 HR and your supervisor will work with you as childcare becomes problematic.

-What if I'm not feeling well?
+What if I'm not feeling well, or exhibiting COVID-19 symptoms?

 Contact Erika Teel, Student Health Nurse, at 918-281-2755 or email firstname.lastname@example.org Monday thru Friday from 8 a.m. to 5 p.m. and she will provide further guidance and resources.
 Please note, all calls received after business hours or on the weekend will not be returned until the next business day.